-The Corporate segment income consists of equity in earnings (losses) of affiliates.
-As of December 31, 2017, the Company held 50% ownership interests in each of Armand and ArmaKleen, respectively, and a onethird ownership interest in Natronx.
-The Company's equity in earnings (losses) of Armand and ArmaKleen for the year ended December 31, 2017 and 2016 and Armand, ArmaKleen and Natronx for the year ended December 31, 2015 are included in the Corporate segment.
+The Corporate segment income consists of equity in earnings of affiliates.
+As of December 31, 2018, the Company held 50% ownership interests in each of Armand and ArmaKleen, respectively.
+The Company's equity in earnings of Armand and ArmaKleen for the year ended December 31, 2018, 2017 and 2016 are included in the Corporate segment.